Lesson 3: The Anatomy of the Bible

 I want to see who out of our group knows the most about songs from the last couple of years.
 I’m going to start a song lyric, and I want you to raise your hand when you think you know what it is.
 Don’t finish it.
 Just raise your hand, and when we find out who knows it, we’ll finish the lyric together.

-• Who knew all 5?
+Who knew all the songs?
 Who was lost the whole time?

 There are some things you guys know a lot better than others.
 Some of you could play that game all night and rarely ever miss one because you know music.
 Some of you can list off athletes’ names without missing a beat.
 Maybe even some of you can recite movie lines from all your favorite movies.